shinypebbles/Shelly/README.md

   and trunc(TO_DATE( '1970-01-01', 'YYYY-MM-DD' ) + NUMTODSINTERVAL( S.data.aenergy.minute_ts+7200, 'SECOND'))=trunc(to_date(:P88_DATUM))
 order by  TO_DATE( '1970-01-01', 'YYYY-MM-DD' ) + NUMTODSINTERVAL( S.data.aenergy.minute_ts+7200, 'SECOND')
 ```
-As the date is in UTC it is adjusted for CET by adding 7200 to it, this is not a good solution, it should be replaced by a more robust solution that takes day light saving into account.

 ![Freezer power consumption](https://github.com/shinypebbles/Shelly/blob/main/Freezer.png)